 During this period, my students participate in a statewide competition through the Texas State Future Problem Solving Program.
 Students write 1500 word scenarios, creative futuristic short stories based on one of the five FPS topics for the year.
 The stories must be set 20 or more years in the future and must be in response to a challenge of the present and trends from the present extrapolated into the future.
 A solution to the problem in the present, when enacted, creates unanticipated consequences for the characters of the future world.
 Though this assignment does not fit strictly into the confines of the AP English Literature and Composition course, I find that it is a productive creative impetus for my students and enhances the creation of their own narrative voices.

 Students continue with the presentation of their poetry research and their explications this period.
-After we set the stage for the historical background of A Tale of Two Cities through student groups who present on different aspects of the French Revolution and after close reading of the famous first chapter, students are encouraged to look for symbols in the novel and what they represent and to answer the question, how does Dickens use metaphors to reveal character?
+After we set the stage for the historical background of A Tale of Two Cities through student groups who present on different aspects of the French Revolution and after close reading of the famous first chapter, students are encouraged to look for symbols in the novel and what they represent and to answer the question, how does Dickens use metaphors to reveal character and how does Dickens use the devices of language to portray his complex attitude toward the revolution?
 They also do dialectical journals on the novel and culminate with an AP essay.